20+ Farm Stands for Fruits, Veggies and More 🌽

 Specializing in reintroducing the old and obscure, Haystrom Farm boasts 400 varieties of heirloom and exotic fruits and vegetables.
 They also have pickled exotic beets, maple fire chili sauce and Arabiatta tomato sauce.
 You’ll find them at markets around Toronto, as well as on Bethel Road, north of Picton.

 Honey Wagon Farms are proud to offer produce containing no herbicides, pesticides or fungicides.
 The self-serve farm stand offers a good range of produce and a wow-factor display of fall squash and pumpkins.
-But they are most famous for their maple syrup:they tap 550 trees at the back of their 86-acre farm.
+They’re a favourite on Countylicious menus, but they are most famous for their maple syrup: they tap 550 trees at the back of their 86-acre farm.